Richie Champion

-Richmond "Richie" Champion (born December 16, 1992) is an American professional rodeo cowboy who specializes in bareback bronc riding and became the first bareback rider to earn $1 million at a single rodeo.
+Richmond "Richie" Champion (born December 16, 1992) is an American former professional rodeo cowboy who specialized in bareback bronc riding and became the first bareback rider to earn $1 million at a single rodeo.

 Early life

 Richie Champion was born on December 16, 1992, in Orange County, California.
 He is the son of Greg, a hotel company executive, and Lori, a consultant who competed in show jumping while she was in college.
 The family moved between Texas, Arizona, Washington State, and Alaska when Champion was a child.
 When he was 10, Champion began taking lessons in Western riding.
 He showed much talent as a rider, prompting mounted shooting world champion Annie Bianco to invite him to train with her.
 Champion competed in mounted shooting before asking to train in roping.
 In junior high, Champion began bull riding.

 The Champion family moved to The Woodlands, Texas, during his junior year in high school.
 The following summer, a coach asked Champion if he had ever considered bareback riding, a sport similar to bull riding, except the bucking animals were horses.
 In his first competition as a bareback rider, Champion was bucked from the horse.
 He had fallen in love with the sport, however, and continued to compete.
 At the end of his senior year in 2011, Champion won the Texas High School Rodeo Association bareback title.
 He earned a rodeo scholarship to Tarleton State University in Stephenville, Texas.
 He attended Tarleton for three years.